AllStarCodeOrg/Readathon_2019/README.md

 # TO DO LIST
 - Clarify why done is done (unique for alumni)
 - Fix last applicant rule for alumni
-- For readers without monthly permission, tell them what month they have permission for
 - color coding for questions
 - Admin can access any applicant
-- Make it clear comments are NOT required

 # NICE TO HAVES
 - have a log file